grzesiekbucko/Search_and_copy_files_app/README.md

 Select the folder you want to scan by clicking "Wybierz folder".

-- If you want each file to be placed in a separate folder, select "kopiuj do folderów" checkbox.
+- If you want each file to be placed in a separate folder, check the "kopiuj do folderów" checkbox.

-- If you want to rename each file, select "zmień nazwy" checkbox.
+- If you want to rename each file, check the "zmień nazwy" checkbox.

 #### File format: .csv, .txt - columns separated by semicolons